lys-devel/lys/docs/tutorials/mcut.rst

 Interactive GUI analysis system MultiCut
 ==============================================

 MultiCut is a GUI tool implemented in *lys*.
-Itenables users to efficiently visualize and analyze multi-dimensional arrays.
+It enables users to efficiently visualize and analyze multi-dimensional arrays.

 Use default template
 ----------------------------